hamid814/themy/README.md

   utils: true, // to add utility classes or not
 };

-// then add it as second argument

-const theme = new themy(themes, options);
+// then add options as second argument const theme = new themy(themes, options);
 ```